 Spool of 3-D printing filament to print an enclosure for the LLDPi *(You will need access to a 3-D printer)

-4 x 2" machine screws (to hold the case together)
+11 x 1/4" machine screws (to hold everything in place)

 microSD adapter to read/write from PC with Monitor, HDMI cable, Keyboard & Mouse to setup Raspberry Pi